Skip to Main Content

 No child under 14 years of age may be employed in any work during the term when public schools are in session.
 The Bureau of Labor and Industries may allow children between the ages of 12 and 14 to be employed in any suitable work during any school vacation extending over a term of two weeks and may issue permits therefor.

 A child under 16 years of age may not be employed for longer than ten hours for any one day or more than six days in any one week.
-The Commissioner of the Bureau of Labor and Industries shall issue special permits for the employment of children under 16 years of age in agriculture for longer than ten hours for any one day when the commissioner determines that such hours of work will not be detrimental to the health and safety of the child.
+The Commissioner of the Bureau of Labor and Industries shall issue special permits for the employment of children under 16 years of age in agriculture for longer than ten hours on any one day when the commissioner determines that such hours of work will not be detrimental to the health and safety of the child.
 Exceptions exist for children employed in youth camps, by newspaper vendors, and in private residences (e.g., domestic work, chores, childcare).

-A child under 16 years of age may not work before 7:00 a.m. or after 7:00 p.m., except that between June 1 and Labor Day, a child under 16 years of age may be employed until 9:00 p.m.
+A child under 16 years of age may not work before 7:00 a.m., or after 7:00 p.m., except that between June 1 and Labor Day, a child under 16 years of age may be employed until 9:00 p.m.

 In addition, every child under 16 years of age is entitled to at least 30 minutes for mealtime.
 The mealtime may not be included as part of the work hours of the day.